 Escort Destroyer (Hull Code: DDE)

-In tar Trek a standard destroyer which has all-defensive weaponry; that is, geared to block or destroy incoming fire.
+In Star Trek: A standard destroyer which has all-defensive weaponry; that is, geared to block or destroy incoming fire.

 Star Trek Role: Convoy and task force escort in high-threat regions and situations; their brief is to protect and to if need be physically shield their principal from incoming fire.

 Just as I have Saladin-class Drake doing.

-Command Destroyer / Destroyer Leader (Hull Code: DDC)
+Command Destroyer / Destroyer Leader (Hull Code: DDC/DDL)

 Star Trek Role: Co-ordination and direction of anti-pirate activities across several star systems.
 Co-ordination of small-scale and/or escort-level joint exercises.
 Co-ordination of small-scale Sapientarian Assistance/Disaster Relief (SADR) activities.
 Command asset for anti-ship destroyer group in times of war.